Shadi-Sadie/medicaid-foreign-born/README.md

 Using API and tidycensus R package, I downloaded each year's dataset with only variables I needed; these included variables are as follows:

 * ST: State
+* TYPE: Type of unit show if individual belong to group quarters or not ( This is a temporary variable for the purpose of subseting)
 * REGION: Region code based on 2010 Census definitions ( Northeast, Midwest, South, West, Puerto Rico ).
 * AGEP: Age a number between 0-99 (top coded).
 * CIT: Citizenship status, if borned in US, naurlized citizen or not a US citizen.